lotfio/oofile/README.md

 ## About OoFile package :

 OoFile is a file handling package That helps you to play around with php file system, environment variables and config files.
  - OoFile can help you :
  - read, write, create, delete, and handle files.
  - initialize .env file and get environment variables.
  - manipulate config files.
+ - upload single & multiple files

 ## Contributing